British Isles, Eastern Europe

 You may wish to cover your bird's cage at night, or move their cage to a quiet room for sleeping.
 Covering the cage, or placing it in a quiet area helps your bird to get the rest it needs to stay healthy.
 Even quiet noise in a room such as a television or computer can disturb your bird's rest, and keep it from getting a healthy amount of sleep.

 The natural diet of European goldfinches consists of grains, seeds, vegetation and an occasional insect.
 Your bird can best be cared for by providing a variety of foods.
 European goldfinches will not survive if fed traditional pet pellet foods and seed mixes.
 They require a seed blend with a large proportion of niger (nyjer) thistle seed and sunflower hearts, as well as plenty of fresh green vegetables daily.
-We are currently feeding our birds Kaytee™ Wild Finch and Kaytee™ Nyjer Seed.
+We feed Goldenfeast formulas and mix in some seed diet when appropriate.

 Because of their special dietary needs, it is important to include a variety of fresh fruits and vegetables in your goldfinch's diet every day.
 Some healthy fruits include apples, grapes, bananas and melons.
 Vegetables and greens such cress, chickweed, dandilion greens, romaine lettuce, spinach, kale, collard greens, grass seedlings, cucumber, and broccoli are nutritious foods.
 When feeding fresh foods, be sure to remove anything uneaten after a few hours so that the food does not spoil, and to wash the dishes thoroughly before using them again.
 You can also offer your bird insects or hard-boiled egg as a treat.
 A variety of live and dried insects are available at That Pet Place.